segment-anything-models-java/SAMJ-IJ/README.md

 A full section is under development.
 In the meantime, you can check [this excellent Image.sc forum post](https://forum.image.sc/t/using-samj-in-fiji-macros/117394) by Jorge Ramírez, which includes clear example macros.

 ## Use Cases
 This Fiji plugin is intended to work with microscopy images.
 To show its versatility among different images, here are some use cases.

+For additional examples and a detailed description of workflows, please refer to our preprint on arXiv: [Segment Anything Models Java (SAMJ)](https://arxiv.org/abs/2506.02783).

 ![Use Cases of different annotations in microscpy images](images/annotation-examples.png)